isomerpages/moe-mayflowersec/index.md

       title: "The Museum: Harmony Unveiled"
       subtitle: Aesthetics Production 2024
       id: infopic
-      description: "Catch us on 22nd of March as we unfold stories of friendship, resilience and role-modelling.
-Trailer Video:"
+      description: Catch us on 22nd of March as we unfold stories of friendship, resilience and role-modelling.
       button: Get YOUR tickets now!
       url: https://forms.moe.edu.sg/forms/eLXQae
       image: /images/WhatsApp_Image_2024_01_31_at_20_03_45.jpg